googleinterns/step189-2020/web/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Running screenshot tests locally

+Run `ng screenshot` to execute the screenshot tests via [protractor-image-comparison](https://www.npmjs.com/package/protractor-image-comparison).
+The screenshots of the current app would be found in the `screenshot/.tmp/actual/` folder and if there are differences between the current and the baseline, the difference files are in the `screenshot/.tmp/diff/` directory.
+If you want to change the baseline images, delete the file in the `screenshot/baseline/desktop_chrome/` directory and run `ng screenshot`.
+This will automatically populate the baseline image with the current app.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).